-DISEMBARKATION IN USHUAIA AND ONWARD
+DISEMBARKATION IN USHUAIA

-Your ship is scheduled to arrive at the pier in Ushuaia, usually between 7am and 8am.
-Once the ship has docked, you will bid farewell to your Expedition Team and shipmates before completing your disembarkation.
-The process takes about an hour.
+The ship is scheduled to arrive back at the pier in Ushuaia between 7 am and 8 am.
+After breakfast you will bid farewell to your Expedition Team before completing your disembarkation.
+This process takes approximately one hour.